 - How do I request a presentation by a Police Officer?

 - Are there any rules or regulations about weapons on University grounds?

-- What types of fingerprinting services does the University Police offer?
+- What types of fingerprinting services do the University Police offer?

 - Where can I register my bike and what is the best way to protect my bike?